Gary O'Neil: Portsmouth

 At the beginning of the 2004–05 season he was loaned to Cardiff City to gain further first team experience, scoring once in the league against Millwall.
-He was recalled to Portsmouth in November who yet again were experiencing an injury crisis.
+He was recalled to Portsmouth in November due to another injury crisis.
 He made his return to the side in one of the biggest matches of the season, a 2–1 defeat at Southampton.
 He was picked again for the next match, at home to Manchester City, and scored in a 3–1 loss.
-This match proved to be a turning point in both the history of Portsmouth and the career of O'Neil as it proved to be the last match of Redknapp's reign.
-Technical director Velimir Zajec took over a temporary manager and made O'Neil a regular in the Pompey midfield.
+This was the last match of Redknapp's reign, and technical director Velimir Zajec took over a temporary manager and made O'Neil a regular in the Pompey midfield.
 During Zajec's five-month reign Portsmouth fell from midtable to relegation candidates and Alain Perrin was appointed to keep the club in the Premier League.
-O'Neil remained a crucial part of the Frenchman's plans and was one of the main reasons why Portsmouth were not relegated back to the First Division after only two seasons.
-His outstanding performances at right midfield and centre midfield and his goal away at Manchester United were enough to convince European champions Liverpool to bid £5million for him, a bid which was rejected by Portsmouth.
+O'Neil scored away at Manchester United and European champions Liverpool bid £5 million for him, which was rejected by Portsmouth.